louis-tru/quark/docs/CURRENT_WORK.md

 ## Suggested Next Render Tasks

-- Finish Metal clipping support by matching GL stencil/aaclip semantics.
+- Add visual regression coverage for Metal clipping and blur against GL reference output.
-- Finish/validate Metal blur filter begin/end behavior and remove remaining GL-style calls from the Metal path.
 - Audit Metal `readImageCmd()` coordinate math against GL `readImageCall()`.
 - Confirm `outputImage()` restore behavior with nested `save()` / `restore()`.
 - Add a small render regression/demo if the project has an existing lightweight path for it.